-When you open the driver's door, lights for the driver's footwell and the ignition switch turn on to assist you.
+When you open the driver's door, light for the driver's footwell turns on to assist you.

-These lights stay on for a few seconds after you close the door.
+This light stays on for a few seconds after you close the door.

 Each door has a light near the back edge.
 This light comes on whenever the door is open.